filamentphp/filamentphp.com/content/articles/modrictin-include-vite-built-js-and-css-files-in-your-project.md

 ---
-name: How to include vite built files in your filament project
+name: How to include Vite built files in your Filament project
 slug: modrictin-include-vite-built-js-and-css-files-in-your-project
 author_slug: modrictin
 publish_date: 2023-08-17